SolidLabResearch/WhatsInAPod/content/document_centric.md

   in order to optimize the number of HTTP requests and the used bandwidth.

-We remark that of these 5 aspects, only the _policies_ on the document are modelled explicitly.
+We remark that of these 5 aspects, only the _policy_ on the document is modelled explicitly.
 The _context_ is implicitly assumed because triples occurring in the same place typically were created by the same or related write operations,